-Please treat this discussion forum (community.grafana.com) and our public Slack workspace (grafana.slack.com) with the same respect you would a public park.
+Please treat this discussion forum (community.grafana.com) and our public Slack workspace (grafana.slack.com to log in & slack.grafana.com to join) with the same respect you would a public park.
 We, too, are a shared community resource — a place to share skills, knowledge and interests through ongoing conversation.

 These are not hard and fast rules, merely aids to the human judgment of our community.
 Use these guidelines to keep this a clean, well-lighted place for civilized public discourse.